AnymouseProphet/anymouse/FONTS.md

 for the vast majority of math needs.

 The MathTime Pro 2 fonts may work just fine with TeX Gyre, but if not, I suspect that PCTeX will adjust them so they do.

-For the time being, I personally still use the "Base 35" Type 1 fonts when math is a need (and Intel Clear Sans when math is not a need) but I suspect in a few years that will change.
+In my basic testing, MathTime Pro 2 fonts did work with TeX Gyre.

 The TeX Gyre font mapping to "Base 35" fonts: